aremmes/bwlogtools/README.md

 =====

 ```
-usage: bwxslogtool.py [-h] [-p FILENAME] [-m REGEX] [--bwip BWIP] XSLog
+usage: bwfraud.py [-h] [-m REGEX] [-d DIR] [-t REGEX] [-x W:C] [-s MINS] [-w FILE] [-D DAYS] XSLog

-currently this tool prints sip logs to STDOUT that match the
-pattern defined in the -m option, or if -p is specified it will print the sip
-messages to the specified pcap file
+bwfraud tool analyzes BroadWorks XS logs for call patterns
+to detect possible unauthorized call usage

 positional arguments:
   XSLog                 XSLog to parse

 optional arguments:
   -h, --help            show this help message and exit
-  -p FILENAME, --pcap FILENAME
-                        PCAP file to write logs to.
   -m REGEX, --match REGEX
                         Pattern to match
-  --bwip BWIP           ip address of the broadworks server to be used when
-                        writing to pcap files
+  -d, --dir DIR         Direction of message (IN, OUT)
+  -t, --to REGEX        Pattern to match To: header
+  -x, --xtract WARN:CRIT
+                        Extract calls exceeding thresholds
+  -s, --span MINS       Time span for threshold count
+  -w, --whitelist FILE  Use a whitelist configured in FILE
+  -d, --days DAYS       When using whitelist, number of DAYS
+                        to keep an entry in the automatic
+                        whitelist (default 14)
 ```

-Without the -p flag the script simply prints the sip messages to the terminal, and you can use the -m flag to search for specific messages, something like the following would print all SIP INVITE messages in the given file:
+The -m flag takes a regular expression to match against the messages.
+Something like the following would print all SIP INVITE messages in the given file:

 ```
 ./bwxslogtool.py -m "^INVITE" XSLogFile